What to do if your baby is choking? The right steps to take to react quickly

 -

-Support her head with your hand; it should be lower than her body .
+Support their head with your hand; it should be lower than their body.

 -

-With the flat of your hand , give 5 firm taps between the shoulder blades.
+With the heel of your hand, give 5 firm blows between the shoulder blades.

-It's a simple gesture, but super effective for moving the stuck object.
+This is a simple but super effective action to dislodge the stuck object.

 Step 2: 5 chest compressions